yathit/sugarcrm-gmail-chrome-extension/README.md

 Backend server
 --------------

 Google AppEngine (Java) backend server provides authentication and authorization.
 For SugarCRM, hash password is kept in the browser with encryption.
+User setting as stored in Chrome storage.
 Backend server also provide proxy with authorization header.

 Please contact to info@yathit.com to use YDN backend server for your extension.
 A new application id, `ydn.crm.base.APP_ID` will be created for your extension.
 A valid (paid) user login is required to use the service.